-3 Managing Public Key Cryptography Services
+Managing Public Key Cryptography Services

 As a system administrator, you will be required to perform several management tasks in maintaining the public key cryptography services.
-These tasks are performed within ConsoleOne.
-This chapter provided a brief overview of each task.
-For specific information on how to perform the tasks, see the ConsoleOne Help.
+These tasks are, for the most part, performed within ConsoleOne.
+Some tasks are performed using the Novell Certificate Console utility.
+This chapter provides a brief overview of each task.
+For step-by-step information on how to perform the tasks, see the ConsoleOne Help.